sbalcin/dappwallet/README.md

 # Simple Wallet dapp

-the app interacts with eth blockchain and display balances of given wallet, here're some screenshots;
+the app interacts with eth blockchain and displays balances of a given wallet as well as tracking the market, here're some screenshots;

 <table>
     <tr>